davidjguru/davidjguru.github.io/_posts/2021-02-21-Patterns_and_aliases_programmatically_in_drupal.md

 For some ideas and side-projects, I was thinking in enabling sets of taxonomy terms from an external source, and I could move the data just like a migration and also like part of the install process of a custom module.
 For this case, I'll use the approach as a simple custom Drupal module created for register some data, creating vocabulary, taxonomy terms and aliases but without using Migrations (I guess that I'll write about migrations of patterns for aliases next months in [www.therussianlullaby.com](https://www.therussianlullaby.com/)).
 I just wanna play with functions in a simple way in order to show how we can work along with a special kind of Drupal Entity: [The PathautoPattern Entity](https://git.drupalcode.org/project/pathauto/-/blob/8.x-1.x/src/Entity/PathautoPattern.php), provisioned by [the Pathauto module for Drupal](https://www.drupal.org/project/pathauto).

+By default Drupal implements `node/nid` or `taxonomy/term/tid` URL paths for entities and bundles.
+This is very easy to test, just creating a node in Drupal and seeing its related URL after published: `/node/4`.
+Ok.

+The Pathauto module offers some interesting options to update URLs related with specific entities in your Drupal installation (content, taxonomy terms, users), giving support for tokens, bulk updates and automatic generation of aliases by creating patterns directly related with entities (patterns for vocabularies but also for certain vocabularies, for example).
+The module works from a User Interface in your Drupal installation, in path `http://example-drupal.ddev.site/admin/config/search/path/patterns` and its tabs.
+In the basement, there's a very interesting concept in order to work with patterns: the PathautoPatter Entity.
+This post talk about working with this Drupal entity from a programmatic point of view.
+We're going to do some tasks not from the UI, but from custom code.

 #### Recipe